Kilian672/Fitting-Tool/README.md

 ## find_interventions.py ##
 This class also calculates the mean square error between the model and the data, but takes into account the possible occurrence of parameter changes, i.e. so-called "interventions".
 The number of possible interventions must be defined by the user beforehand.

+## FigureCanvas.py ##
+This script contains two classes whose objects are used in the script "fitting_tool_new.py" to draw the data on a matplotlib based canvas so that it can be displayed to the user.